jawad-511/introduction_to_programming/README.md

 Course: C++ Level 1
 Instructor: Dr. Mohammed Abo-Hadhoud

-📌 Overview
+📌 Overview:
 This repository contains all my work from the first level of C++ programming, including assignments, exercises, and projects.
 The course covered essential programming concepts and best practices, laying a strong foundation for software development in C++.

-📝 Topics Covered
+📝 Topics Covered:
 ✔️ Variables & Data Types
 ✔️ User Input & Output
 ✔️ Conditional Statements & Loops